Miscolored/obs-browser-source/README.md

 ## Shutting down and cleaning up
 1. From OBS Scripts window, select score-card-obs-script.py
 1. Click Remove Score Card Server (this will delete the container and image created during deployment)
+1. Docker.exe command windows may pop up for a second while docker tears down the container and removes the image.

 # Logs
 The plugin writes some log information to the OBS log, which can be accessed through OBS via Help>Log Files>View Current Log